kabo/Self-Hosted-GPS-Tracker/README.md

 * the most simple ever : just enter URL, enable 3G and GPS and go !

 And then, I wanted to do it just for fun.
 This is not a product, I don't sell it, there's no ad.
 It's only code sharing.
 Enjoy.

+## To Do
+ * Support for basic auth
+ * Add support for drivers (file-driver, MySQL-driver, SQLite-driver) in the PHP-scripts
+ * Allow multiple devices by letting user set the name of the device